bucs110a0spring22/ch2-lab-aw134123/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
  Program part A tells me how much I am wasting on college since I don't work hard enough.
-Part B tells me where I got food poisoning.
+Part B tells me where I got food poisoning from.

 ## GRACE DAYS
 Grace days used for this assignment: 0